Alert

 • Contact the worker to confirm the approval for opioids.

-• Send the worker the opioid long-term prescription approval letter and, if appropriate, a service provider custom letter to the pharmacy dispensing the medication.
+• Send the worker the opioid long-term prescription approval letter and, if appropriate, a Service Provider Custom letter to the pharmacy dispensing the medication.
 Include the dosage, frequency, and time frame in the letter.

 • Continue to manage the claim through recovery.